lenskit/lenskit-codex/hardware/cruncher.md

 ## Notes

-This machine is hungry; it has dynamic CPU frequency scaling disabled, so it is constantly at full power.
+- This machine is hungry; it has dynamic CPU frequency scaling disabled, so it is constantly at full power.

-The actual execution environment is also virtualized, which may add a slight overhead.
+- The actual execution environment is also virtualized, which may add a slight overhead.

+- This is a shared machine, so power consumption records are not always well-isolated from other workloads.